alby13/grok-cli/docs/troubleshooting.md

 - **Q: Why don't I see cached token counts in my stats output?**

   - A: Cached token information is only displayed when cached tokens are being used.
-This feature is available for API key users (Grok API key or Vertex AI) but not for OAuth users (Google Personal/Enterprise accounts) at this time, as the Code Assist API does not support cached content creation.
+This feature is available for API key users (Grok API key or Vertex AI) but not for OAuth users (xAI Personal/Enterprise accounts) at this time, as the Code Assist API does not support cached content creation.
 You can still view your total token usage with the `/stats` command.

 ## Common error messages and solutions